 Milk Thistle (PDQ®)–Patient Version

-- Milk thistle is a plant whose fruit and seeds are used to make remedies for liver and bile duct ailments (see Question 1).
+- Milk thistle is a plant whose fruit and seeds are used for liver and bile duct disorders (see Question 1).

 - Milk thistle is usually taken in capsules or tablets (see Question 2).

-- Side effects from the use of milk thistle or silymarin do not occur often and are mild (see Question 8).
+- Side effects from the use of milk thistle or silymarin are mild (see Question 5).

 - The U.S. Food and Drug Administration has not approved the use of milk thistle as a treatment for cancer or any other medical condition (see Question 6).

-- Milk thistle is available in the United States as an herbal dietary supplement (see Question 9).
+- Milk thistle is available in the United States as a dietary supplement (see Question 6).

 Questions and Answers About Milk Thistle

 - What is milk thistle?

-Milk thistle is a plant whose fruit and seeds have been used for more than 2,000 years as a treatment for disorders of the liver, bile ducts, and gallbladder.
-Milk thistle is native to Europe but can also be found in the United States and South America.
+Milk thistle is a plant whose fruit and seeds have been used for more than 2,000 years as a treatment for liver and bile duct disorders.
+Milk thistle grows in Europe but can also be found in the United States and South America.

 The botanical name for milk thistle is Silybum marianum.
 Milk thistle is also called holy thistle, Marian thistle, Mary thistle, St. Mary thistle, Our Lady's thistle, wild artichoke, Mariendistel (German), and Chardon-Marie (French).